This post may contain affiliate links. Please read my disclaimer for more information.

 - The Espresso Bean Bag comes with a zipper to keep your beans fresh.

-- Volcanica Coffee Co. is a one-stop-shop providing over 120 ranges of different coffees originated from Hawaii, Jamaica, Kenya, Indonesia, Bolivia, and Ethiopia.
+- Volcanica Coffee Co. is a one-stop-shop providing over 120 ranges of different coffees from Hawaii, Jamaica, Kenya, Indonesia, Bolivia, and Ethiopia.

 - The brand slowly roasts its beans in small batches to supply you with freshly roasted beans every time you place an order.